bbc/psammead/packages/components/psammead-most-read/README.md

 ## Description

 The `MostRead` component is designed to display the most read articles given a designated period of time which is dependent on service.
-The component comprises of a `MostReadTitle`, a `MostReadList` which is a grid containing `MostReadItems`, a `MostReadItem` comprising of and a link to the article, and a `MostReadRank` which is a numerical counter representing its ranking.
+The component comprises of a `MostReadTitle`, a `MostReadList` containing an ordered list of `MostReadItems`.
+A `MostReadItem` is a list item comprised of and a `MostReadLink`, a link to the article, and a `MostReadRank` which is a numerical counter representing the article's ranking.

 ## Installation